Nigeria: Dozens killed in fuel tanker collision – DW – 09/08/2024

 It was initially unclear how many people were injured.

-The fuel tanker was carrying cattle, at least 50 of which were burned alive.
+The truck was carrying cattle, at least 50 of which were burned alive.

 Abdullahi Baba-Arab, director-general of the Niger State Emergency Management Agency, said that rescue operations were underway at the scene of the accident.